pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

   </tr>
   <tr>
     <td>CachedCounters</td>
-    <td>Class used to create performance counters that measure and store those values in memory.</td>
+    <td>Performance counters that store their measurements in memory.</td>
   </tr>
   <tr>
     <td>LogCounters</td>
-    <td>Performance counters that periodically send counters' measurements to a logger.</td>
+    <td>Performance counters that periodically send their measurements to a logger</td>
   </tr>
   <tr>
     <td>NullCounters</td>
-    <td>Component used to create dummy performance counters.</td>
+    <td>Component that is used to create dummy performance counters.</td>
   </tr>
   <tr>
     <td>Performance metrics tools</td>